Alemi7523/Alemi7523.github.io/index.md

 Now, use the right path to reach the northern area.
 Activate the Valor Crystal on the north.

-With the mountain on Fieryt mood, return to the southern area though the right path and around the area of the previous Zygarde Cell, there is a **Vulpix**.
+With the mountain on Fiery mood, return to the southern area though the right path and around the area of the previous Zygarde Cell, there is a **Vulpix**.
 Give it a Gourmet Treat to have a chance to catch it.